 Pros

-- Phono input for hooking up a turntable.
+- Phono input for connecting a turntable.

 Cons